-1. It is recommended to use Internet Explore 6.0 or above to access Managed Switch.

-- 2. The changed IP address take effect immediately after click on the Save button, you need to use the new IP address to access the Web interface. - 3.
-For security reason, please change and memorize the new password after this first setup. - 4.
-Only accept command in lowercase letter under web interface.
+- 1. It is recommended to use Internet Explore 6.0 or above to access Managed Switch. - The changed IP address take effect immediately after click on the Save button, you need to use the new IP address to access the Web interface.